You may have heard of meditation before.

-(You can read more about the legal feuds and ironically unpeaceful bullying approach that his disciples are taking today here.)
+(You can read more about the legal feuds and ironically unpeaceful bullying approach that his disciples and their lawyers are taking today here.)

 This pupil brought the practice to the west and designed a unique training program for its students with the end goal of spreading world peace, one meditator at a time.